 Plover Cove Reservoir Country Trail is an 18km circular trail that wraps around Plover Cove Reservoir, Hong Kong’s largest reservoir.
 The challenging hiking path crosses many mountain ranges and eventually leads you to the Plover Cove Reservoir main dam.

 The Plover Cove hike is the longest trail I’ve ever hiked in Hong Kong and probably the most difficult because of the distance and terrain.
-So if you are an experienced hiker and you are up for a challenging hike, you should consider hiking Plover Cove Reservoir Country Trail.
+So if you are an experienced hiker and up for a challenging hike, you should consider hiking Plover Cove Reservoir Country Trail.

 In this post, I’ll show you exactly how to hike the Plover Cove Country Park circular hiking trail and how you should prepare for this epic hiking trail.